ReimarPB/MCStatus/README.md

 - java (Modern Java Edition servers, 1.7 and above)
 - legacy-java (Legacy Java Edition servers, 1.6 and below)
 - ~~bedrock~~ (Bedrock Edition - Not implemented yet)

+For programmatic use, the `-j` option will print the raw JSON data.